-Mobile hotspots are not all alike and there are several features you will want to look out for.
+The best mobile hotspots for gaming are not all alike and there are several features you will want to look out for.
 You want it to provide reliable and fast processing.

 You should also think about how it would support other devices, since you can use these for more than just gaming.
 This will help you get your money’s worth.

-Here is a table comparing these features among the top 8 mobile hotspots for gaming.
+Below is a table showcasing the best mobile hot spots for gaming.

-This is the premium pick and most expensive mobile hotspot on this list.
+This is the best overall mobile hotspot for gaming on this list as well as the most expensive.
 That said, there are two different options for purchase.
 The more expensive option, Hotspot 4G LTE Gbits/s, is the more popular one.
 The Hotspot 4G/AC1200/Ecran Tacticle is much cheaper.

 It has a USB port and an SD port for data sharing and using external data.

-This hotspot is 4G LTE and has a download speed of 1 gbps (gigabits per second).
-It has a much longer battery life than many other hotspots, with 24 hours of active use battery life.
+This mobile hotspot is 4G LTE and has a download speed of 1 Gbps (gigabits per second).
+It has a much longer battery life than many other mobile hotspots, with 24 hours of active use battery life

-The ZTE Velocity hotspot is the best overall hotspot on this list.
-This hotspot is GSM unlocked, meaning that it works with any GSM network micro SIM card.
+The ZTE Velocity hotspot is another great option for a mobile hotspot.
+This mobile hotspot is GSM unlocked, meaning that it works with any GSM network micro SIM card.
 It will not work with CDMA carriers that do not use SIM cards.
 This includes Sprint, Verizon, Boost, and Virgin.